renandeandradevaz/terraform-kubernetes/README.md

 This repo has some resources to start using Kubernetes and terraform.
-When you finish this tutorial, you will have this resources created on you AWS account:
+When you finish this tutorial, you will have this resources created on your AWS account:

 * EKS cluster
 * VPC, Subnets, Nat gateway, etc